Eileen Kennedy-Moore

-Eileen Kennedy-Moore is a Princeton, New Jersey-based clinical psychologist and the author or co-author of books for parents, children, and mental health professionals.
+Eileen Kennedy-Moore is an American clinical psychologist and the author or co-author of books for parents, children, and mental health professionals.
 She serves on the advisory board for Parents magazine and blogs about children's feelings and friendships on PsychologyToday.com.
 She has also blogged for PBS Parents and U.S. News & World Report.
 She is the creator of Dr. Friendtastic, a cartoon superhero offering friendship advice for kids.